BradyMcd/rs-baseurl/README.md

 ## Acquiring a BaseUrl object

-A BaseUrl object may be acquired by either converting a Url or &str using TryFrom, in Stable this is accomplished by depending on [try_from](https://crates.io/crates/try_from).
+A BaseUrl object may be acquired by either converting a Url or &str using TryFrom.
 If a &str cannot be parsed into a Url object a BaseUrlError::ParseError will be returned which wraps the underlying ParseError type implemented by rust-url.

 ```
 use base_url::{ BaseUrl, BaseUrlError, Url, ParseError, TryFrom };